Add Your Heading Text Here

 Competing for Absorption

-It is important to note that some multivitamins contain various nutrients that compete for absorption in the small intestine.
 Minerals such as calcium, iron, magnesium, and zinc, as well as certain vitamins like vitamin K and vitamin E, are among those that compete for absorption.

-Taking them all together – like you would in a multi-vitamin – reduces the amount of vitamins and minerals absorbed, which reduces the effectiveness of the multivitamin and may not meet the necessary micronutrient needs.
+Taking them all together – like you would in a multivitamin – reduces the amount of vitamins and minerals absorbed, which reduces the effectiveness of the multivitamin and may not meet the necessary micronutrient needs.

 Limited Additional Health Benefits

 Research on the impact of multivitamins in preventing heart disease, cancer, and mortality has not found any significant correlation.
-In other words, taking multivitamins does not guarantee any additional health benefits or improvements.

 So what should you do instead?